Research

 Active research projects

-Advanced web application for evolutionary sequence anlaysis
+Advanced web application for evolutionary sequence analysis

 wasabiViewing multiple sequence alignments with the associated sequence phylogeny helps to understand the alignment and draw conclusions from it.
 Wasabi is a graphical interface for evolutionary sequence analysis and data visualisation.
 It is built upon HTML5 and Javascript technologies and so can be run inside any modern web browser.
 Wasabi can be run locally as a graphical interface to underlying analysis software or launched from a remote server to offload the computational heavy-lifting.
 You can start using Wasabi here.